 Under the Jones Act, injured seamen may file claims for their injuries and damages in instances of negligence by the ship’s owner or unseaworthiness of the vessel.
 The Jones Act affords injured sailors the right to maintenance and cure.
 Injured sailors may be eligible to recover for their lost wages, transportation, and medical expenses (up to a point).

 Passengers hurt aboard cruise ships and other vessels are also entitled to file suits for their injuries in cases of negligence on the part of the ship’s owner or crew.
 Although U.S. maritime law affords injured passengers a three-year statute of limitation in which to file claims, most commercial cruise operators list limitations to filing claims in their ticket agreements.

 The Carriage of Goods by Sea Act (COGSA) holds ship owners are liable for property damage from the time cargo is loaded, until the time it is discharged.
 Certain exemptions to COGSA do apply.
 Exemptions include acts of God, inherent nature of the cargo (is it considered perishable), and errors in navigation.

-Whether you are a professional seaman, a crewmember of a boat, a passenger or a recreational boater, if you have been injured, or your property damaged while on the water, you need an attorney who has the experience and tenacity to obtain just compensation for you.
+Whether you are a professional seamen, a crewmember of a boat, a passenger, or a recreational boater, if you have been injured or your was property damaged while on the water, you need an attorney who has the experience and tenacity to obtain just compensation for you.
 Our free consultation can answer many of your questions, and put you on the path to compensation.